The Reality of Being a Doctor in India – Only the Hard Facts & Truth

 I have seen and felt a growing dissent among young doctors.

 They question me why to take so much stress, sir?
-What’s the point when we are scared someone will beat us up anytime within the hospital and go scot free?
+What’s the point when we are scared someone will beat us up anytime within the hospital and go scot-free?
 What if we damage our limbs in the attack?

 But every day they fight this fear, wear their apron and reach the hospital to help the public.

-That’s what doctors do.
+That’s what doctors and health professionals do.

 Before I end this article, let me state some points:

 - This post is not about blaming anyone.
-Not the govt. or the public.
+Not the Govt. or the public.
 This post is to raise awareness for doctors and also in public for the safety of the doctors.